Median household income, in 2017 dollars, broken down by type of household. Half of incomes are below the median and half are above.

 Median household income is a gauge of the overall economic health of the region and the financial resources of households.

-In 2010-14, median incomes were lowest among households with children headed by single females, at $28,000, followed by similar households headed by males, $44,000.
-Married couple households without children had a median income of $97,000, while married couples with children had the highest median income at $115,000.
-These figures represent declines since 2000 in median income for all groups, except for married couples with children, whose inflation-adjusted median income rose 4%.
+In 2013-17, the overall median household income in Essex County was $73,500.
+Median incomes were lowest among households with children headed by single females, at $29,800, followed by single-parent households headed by males, $46,100.
+Married-couple households without children had a median income of $102,200, while married couples with children had the highest median income at $122,600.
+After inflation, these median income increased since 2000 for married-couple households, while median income fell for single-parent households (8% for those headed by women and 2% for those headed by men).

-Essex County's incomes were very similar to the states across household types.
-Compared to the nation, Essex County had higher median incomes across household types, but the difference was greater for married couple households, about 30% higher, than for singles households, about 15% higher.
+Essex County's incomes were similar to the state across household types.
+Single-parent households headed by men made slightly more at the state level ($49,000), as did married-couple households with children ($124,400).
+Compared to the nation, Essex County had higher median incomes across all household types, but the difference was greater for married couple households than for single-parent households.
+Among Essex County cities, single-parent households headed by women had the highest median income in Methuen ($32,500) and the lowest in Haverhill ($22,100).

-In Essex County, the median household income for single females with children were the lowest, compared to $30,000 in Lake, IL, $34,000 in Middlesex, MA and $37,000 in Westchester, NY.
-Essex County also had the lowest median among the comparable counties for married couples without children.
+In 2013-17, Essex County had a lower median household income for single females with children than the comparison counties -- $34,100 in Lake, IL, $36,300 in Middlesex, MA and $37,800 in Westchester, NY.
+Essex County also had the lowest median among the comparison counties for married couples without children.
+Married couples with children in Essex had lower median incomes than in Middlesex ($146,000) and Westchester ($156,200), and higher than in Lake ($119,900).